orionrobots/orionrobots.github.io/privacy_and_cookies.md

 If we ask for your personal information for a secondary reason, like marketing, we will either ask you directly for your expressed consent, or provide you with an opportunity to say no.

 How do I withdraw my consent?
-If after you opt-in, you change your mind, you may withdrawing your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at danny@orionrobots.co.uk or mailing us at: orionrobots
+If after you opt-in, you change your mind, you may withdrawing your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at customer.services@orionrobots.co.uk or mailing us at: orionrobots
 61 Richmond Hill null GB tw10 6re